theohbrothers/Generate-DockerImageVariants/README.md

 $VARIANTS_SHARED = @{
     buildContextFiles = @{
         templates = @{
-            # We want to generate the file 'Dockerfile'
+            # The path of the template to process, relative to the templates directory, omitting the '.ps1' extension
             'Dockerfile' = @{
-                # Specifies that the template file should not be shared among distros
+                # Specifies whether the template is common (shared) across distros
                 common = $false
+                # Specifies a list of passes the template will be undergo, where each pass generates a file
                 passes = @(
-                    # The first template-pass
                     @{
-                        # Customize the pass here
+                        # These variables will be available in $PASS_VARIABLES hashtable when this template file is processed
+                        variables = @{}
                     }
                 )
             }